Devanshi1803/Java-docker-demo/README.md

 2) Create Docker image for that java application
     -> create dockerfile
     -> create image using <docker build> command
-3) Use Postman to call it
+3) Use Postman to call it.